Maximum Weather Instrument Pricing Guide

 The price of our weather instruments or stations depends on the way they are powered.
 There are 3 primary ways a weather instrument can be powered:

 Examples of self-powered weather instruments are barometers and hygrometers.
 A barometer is an instrument that measures the air pressure, which tells you whether to expect nice weather or if a storm may be approaching within the next 10-12 hours.
 A hygrometer is used to measure indoor humidity.
 Both are self-contained and require no external sensors or power source.
 The price of these self-powered instruments is determined by which outer case you would like, brass, nickel, chrome or tarnish resistant PVD brass.

-Some examples of battery powered instruments are east coast tide-clocks and time clocks.
+Some examples of battery-powered instruments are East Coast tide-clocks and time and time clocks.
 A tide-clock is powered by a single AA battery and will track the average time between lunar high tides in the Atlantic Ocean.
-Our battery powered quartz time clock is also powered by a single AA battery and both are available in brass, nickel, or chrome with no installation necessary.
+Our battery-powered quartz time and time clock is also powered by a single AA battery and both are available in brass, nickel, or chrome with no installation necessary.

-Examples of instruments that require electrical power, and/or sensors with wiring, are wind speed, wind speed & direction, temperature, rainfall, and humidity instruments.
-All instruments are available in brass, nickel, chrome or tarnish resistant PVD brass and will require installation by yourself if you are comfortable running wires within your home, an electrician, security systems installer, or handyman.
+Wind speed & direction, temperature, rainfall, and humidity instruments all require electrical power and/or sensors with wiring.
+All of these instruments are available in brass, nickel, chrome or tarnish resistant PVD brass and will require installation by the homeowner if they’re comfortable running wires within your home, an electrician, a security systems installer, or a handyman.
 Installation costs are not included in the instrument price and can range anywhere from $50 to $150 per hour depending on your chosen installer.
 Most single instruments should be able to be installed within 2-3 hours.

 Prices for electrically powered fully wired instruments range from $395 – $675

 Weather Instruments Make Great, Unique Gifts